MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/rsmp-management-pack-delivery.md

 - Import **Management Pack for Windows Server Operating System**.

-- Enable the **Agent Proxy** option on all agents installed on servers that host either SQL Server Reporting Services instance or SQL Server instance with respective SSRS Catalog Database.
-For more information, see [Enabling Agent Proxy Option](rsmp-monitoring-configuration.md#enabling-agent-proxy-option).
+- Enable the **Agent Proxy** option on each agent to allow agents to forward data to management servers.
+For more information, see [Enabling Agent Proxy Option](ssmp-enabling-agent-proxy.md).

-  This option should be enabled in cases when the agent workflow scenarios discover any non-hosted objects created by the management pack for each SQL Server instance.

 - Enable the TCP/IP protocol for SQL Server instances that host the reporting server database.